 Since every concept you add to the schema must be the direct subconcept of something, every new Grakn knowledge graph comes equipped with what we call a metaschema that includes 3 basic types (entity, relationship and attribute, which are direct subconcepts of the type thing) and one special role concept, which is used to connect types.
 Inference rules will also be added to the schema, but we will talk about them later in the Academy.

 Enough theory, let’s create our schema!
 In our last lesson, we created the following model sketch:

 Entities: Bond Company Oil Platform Article Country Relationships: Owns (between companies and oil platforms) Issues (between companies and bonds) Located in (between oil platforms and countries) Attributes: Name (of countries) Distance from coast (of oil platforms) Subject (of articles)

 In order to add a type you need a

-define query and you need to define its direct superconcept with the keyword
+define query where you define the direct superconcept of the type using the

 define "animal" sub entity; "cat" sub animal;

 .gql file extension is completely optional, but it is the default extension for Graql files).